VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

 My favorite areas in Dubai are:

-Dubai Downtown is home to some major tourist attractions like Burj Khalifa, Dubai Fountain, or Dubai Mall, as well as some top-notch hotels, like the Armani Hotel etc (inside Burj Khalifa).
+Dubai Downtown is home to some major tourist attractions like Burj Khalifa, Dubai Fountain, or Dubai Mall and some top-notch hotels, like the Armani Hotel, etc. (inside Burj Khalifa).

-Though I do not think it is the most charming part of Dubai, it is a must-visit area, and it is not far to Dubai Deira or the public beach.
+Though I do not think it is the most charming part of Dubai, it is a must-visit area, and it is not far from Dubai Deira or the public beach.